SeaJay39673/MooseHelpers/README.md

 ## Alert:
     The Alert helper will notify the user when a command has finished.
-    This occurs through both a sound and popup.
+    This occurs through both a sound and (optionally) a popup.
 The popup will tell the user whether the command failed or was successful.
 ### Examples
 ```Bash
 #Ex 1: